 -9 | -8 |

 .
-This would round the number -4 to -4, as -4 is the nearest even integer.
-Similarly, the number -7 would be rounded up to -6, and -9 would be rounded up to -8.
+So this function rounds the number -4 to -4.
+Since -4 is the nearest even integer.
+Also, the number -7 would be rounded up to -6.
+While -9 would be rounded up to -8.

 Calculating the Break-Even Point in Excel

-Excel offers a built-in function called the Break-Even Function that simplifies the process of calculating the break-even point.
-This function takes three arguments: fixed costs, variable costs per unit, and the selling price per unit.
-By using this function, you can quickly determine the break-even point without extensive manual calculations.
+Excel also comes with another Break-Even Function for process of calculating the break-even point.
+This function takes three arguments.
+These are fixed costs, variable costs per unit and the selling price per unit.
+If you apply this formula, you can quickly determine the break-even point without manual calculations.

-The syntax of the Break-Even Function is as follows:
+The syntax of the Break-Even Function will be something like this.

 =BREAK_EVEN(Fixed Costs, Variable Costs per Unit, Selling Price per Unit)

-- Fixed Costs represent the costs that do not vary with changes in production or sales volume.
+- Fixed Costs represent the costs not varying with changes in production or sales volume.

-- Variable Costs per Unit refer to the costs that vary based on the number of units produced or sold.
+- Variable Costs per Unit refer to the costs varying on the number of units produced or sold.

-- Selling Price per Unit denotes the price at which each unit is sold.
+- Selling Price per Unit denotes the price at which each unit has as selling price.

 How to Use the Break-Even Function in Excel

-- Create a new worksheet or open an existing one where you want to perform the break-even analysis.
+- Then you can create a new worksheet or open an existing one to perform the break-even analysis.

-- Identify the cells where you will enter the fixed costs, variable costs per unit, and selling price per unit.
+- You will identify the cells for the fixed costs, variable costs per unit and selling price per unit.

-- In an empty cell, enter the Break-Even Function using the identified cells as arguments.
+- In an empty cell, you should enter the Break-Even Function using the identified cells as arguments.

-For example, suppose the fixed costs are in cell A1, the variable costs per unit in cell B1, and the selling price per unit in cell C1.
-In cell D1, you would enter the formula =BREAK_EVEN(A1, B1, C1)
+For example, you suppose the fixed costs are in cell A1.
+While the variable costs per unit are in cell B1 and the selling price per unit is in cell C1.
+In cell D1, you should write formula of =BREAK_EVEN(A1, B1, C1)

 Example of Using the Break-Even Function

-Let’s illustrate the usage of the Break-Even Function with a practical example.
-Consider a company that has fixed costs of $10,000, variable costs per unit of $5, and a selling price per unit of $15.
-By using the Break-Even Function, we can calculate the break-even point, which is the number of units the company needs to sell to cover all costs.
+Now we will consider a company with fixed costs of $10,000.
+Their variable costs per unit is $5 and a selling price per unit is $15.
+In case you use the Break-Even Function, we can calculate the break-even point.
+Hence, it will be the number of units the company needs to sell to cover all costs.

 Fixed Costs | Variable Costs per Unit | Selling Price per Unit | Break-Even Point |